 - Withhold pay: where employees have breached their contract, employers can withhold pay.
 The amount withheld should be a reasonable reflection of the work lost / damages caused.
 Employers should give advance notice of why and how deductions are being made.
-Unless a contractual provision holds otherwise (and dependent on the employee's normal working week and how they are paid), an employer will usually be able to deduct 1/260 of a full time worker's annual salary for every strike day (but care is needed over this calculation after a Supreme Court decision in 2017).
+Unless a contractual provision holds otherwise (and dependent on the employee's normal working week and how they are paid), an employer will usually be able to deduct 1/260 of a full time worker's annual salary for every strike day.
 Watch out for employees who obtain sick notes or are absent for other reasons who could claim unlawful deductions from wages. - Refuse to accept partial performance: if employees fail to fully perform their contract, employers can adopt an 'all or nothing' approach by refusing to accept partial performance.
 The key is to make it clear to workers that if they attend work, they are expected to complete all their duties, and any partial performance of work is on a voluntary basis, for which no payment will be made.
-Implied acceptance of partial performance, e.g. managers giving out instructions, should be avoided. - Dismissal: dismissal should be a last resort given the risks of tribunal claims and damage to industrial relations.
-Where the action is protected, dismissal will be unfair if the reason is the industrial action, and the dismissal takes places during a period of 12 weeks from the date the employee started participation in the industrial action
+Implied acceptance of partial performance, e.g. managers giving out instructions, should be avoided. - pismissal: dismissal should be a last resort given the risks of tribunal claims and damage to industrial relations.
+Where the action is protected, dismissal will be unfair if the reason is the industrial action, and the dismissal takes places during a period of 12 weeks from the date the employee started participation in the industrial action (or longer if a lock-out has taken place (see below) or the employee stopped action before the 12 week period ended).
+If the employee continues the industrial action for the 12 week period, the employer must take certain procedural steps to resolve the dispute.